Steely Library phone number: 859.572.5457

 A number of resources are available to NKU students, staff, and faculty that can aid in your research, no matter your level of research expertise.
 This tutorial will focus on a few resources that are helpful for finding information on controversial issues.
-The resources highlighted below are useful for finding a topic and provide information with multiple points of view on various topics:
+The resources highlighted below can be accessed on or off campus.

 As the title suggests, this online resource highlights controversial topics.
 As with CQ Researcher, it is a collection of in-depth news reports.
 It is also a useful tool for selecting a topic.
 On the left side of the screen, users can browse "Issues: Pro and Con".
 A box on the home page also helps users select a research topic.

 The Opposing Viewpoints series is a series of books available at Steely Library.
 Each book in the series focuses on a different issue and contains several essays written by professionals in that field.
 For example, one book in the series, International Adoptions, contains chapters such as: International Adoptions Should Be Encouraged; International Adoptions Should Be Discouraged; International Adoptions Alienate Children From Cultural Heritage; and Celebrity International Adoptions are Not In the Best Interest of the Child.
 Steely Library holds hundreds of these titles.
 In addition, Steeyl Library users have online access Gale Opposing Viewpoints, a database from the publisher of the series.